raromano92/Brick-Breaker/README.md

 As a user I want to

 .
-Control paddle using mouse movement
+Control paddle using arrow movement

 .
 Predict ball movement based on ball trajectory off canvas top/sides